 Another consequence, however, was a downgrade of U.S. Treasury securities below the highest, triple-A level for the first time in history, by a major credit rating agency.
 That did appear to cause higher interest rates on U.S. Treasuries as a result.

-“While this potentially could raise concerns for the bond market, investors may at some point also become concerned with the fast-increasing level of debt that continues to emerge in the current federal spending environment,” says Haworth.
+“While the debt ceiling issue potentially raises concerns for the bond market, investors may also become concerned with the fast-increasing level of debt that continues to emerge in the current federal spending environment,” says Haworth.
 He anticipates that at some point in the future, the amount of debt that’s been issued, much of it in the form of COVID relief, will impact the supply-demand balance for bonds, possibly affecting interest rates.

 Economic and market considerations

-If spending were curtailed in the event the debt ceiling is not lifted on a timely basis, that could cause a hit to the economy, though it’s expected to be short-lived.
+If the debt ceiling issue arises again and becomes difficult to resolve on a timely basis, it could cause a hit to the economy, though the damage may be short-lived.
 “Typically, one of the first spigots to be shut off is salaries to federal workers,” says Haworth.
 Ultimately, the pain may spread to those who receive direct payments from the government, such as Social Security recipients.
 “There are short-term impacts from that,” says Haworth, “but once funding is restored, everyone is usually made whole.”
 He points out that this can create financial difficulty for many and takes a meaningful human toll.
-Yet the overall impact to the economy is likely to be limited.
+Yet the overall impact to the economy is limited.

-As for the investment markets, the debt ceiling confrontation does add a level of uncertainty to a stock market that is already valued at a modestly high level and is dealing with other issues.
-These range from the persistently high COVID-19 infection numbers to question marks about recent developments in China that may have economic consequences – including a seemingly stronger hand exercised over the free markets by China’s leadership and the recent financial difficulties facing a major Chinese real estate developer.
-“If the debt ceiling issue derailed confidence enough that companies began to scale back their own spending, that could have negative ramifications,” says Haworth.
-While there may be a period of short-term volatility stemming from the situation, Haworth notes that we’ve been in this position before and come out of it with no lasting damage.
+As for the investment markets, the debt ceiling confrontation created another issue adding to a degree of uncertainty facing a stock market that is already valued at a modestly high level.
+The market is also contending with concerns such as persistently high COVID-19 infection numbers and the new Omicron COVID variant to question marks about recent developments in China that may have economic consequences.
+This includes a seemingly stronger hand exercised over the free markets by China’s leadership and the recent financial difficulties facing a major Chinese real estate developer.
+“There were concerns that if the debt ceiling issue derailed confidence enough that companies began to scale back their own spending, that could have negative ramifications,” says Haworth.
+Haworth took some comfort in the fact that we’ve been in this position before, with Congress delaying an agreement on lifting the debt ceiling, and come out of it with no lasting damage.

-Keep in mind that while this issue may capture significant headlines, the debt ceiling and related legislative activity are just one factor to assess as you consider how your own portfolio is situated for the current environment and your long-term investment objectives.
-Talk to your financial professional if you have questions or want to determine any options that should be considered for your portfolio.
+It’s likely that the debt ceiling process will cause an impasse again in the future, while debates over the budget remain a common feature of politics in Washington.
+The legislative agenda can capture significant headlines from time-to-time, but represent just one factor to consider as you assess how your own portfolio is situated for the current environment and your long-term investment objectives.
+Talk to your financial professional if you have questions or want to discuss any options that should be considered for your portfolio.

 Recommended for you